-'''

-SFS-3504(config)# interface mgmt-ethernet
+SFS-7000(config)# interface mgmt-ethernet SFS-7000(config-if-mgmt-ethernet)#

-SFS-3504(config-if-mgmt-ethernet)#

-'''

-Step 5 On Cisco SFS 3504 Server Switches, enable the static address option, which turns off the default-enabled DHCP.
+Step 5 On Cisco SFS 7000D Server Switches, enable the static address option, which turns off the default-enabled DHCP.
 Omit this step for all other server switches.

-'''

-SFS-3504(config)# address-option static
+SFS-7000D(config)# address-option static

-'''

-Step 6 Enter the ip address command, an address, and a subnet mask.
+Step 6 Enter the ip address command and an address and subnet mask.
 Consult your network administrator for an IP address.
-You will use this address in your web browser to launch the Chassis Manager.
+You will use this address in your web browser to launch Chassis Manager.

-'''

-SFS-3504(config-if-mgmt-ethernet)# ip address 10.3.102.66 255.255.0.0
+SFS-7000(config-if-mgmt-ethernet)# ip address 10.3.102.66 255.255.0.0

-'''